Mingpei75010/computational-structural-mechanics-web-app-with-flask/README.md

 The truss structure is digitalized using object-oriented programming method.

-Three classes are defined here: Node, Rod, and Force.
+Two classes are defined here: Node and Rod.

 ### Class 'Node'